arjunj132/LinuxStore/README.md

 # LinuxStore

-A one file complete store for Linux (tested on ubuntu and debian).
+A one file complete store for Linux based on snap (tested on ubuntu and debian).

 ## Installation